-Solid Cross-Section Profiles
+Solid Cross Section Profiles

-Various types of solid cross-section seal profiles can be used to generate effective static environmental sealing results in an application.
-Typical standard configurations include, but are not limited to solid O-, D-, U-, P-, rectangular or square profiles.
+Various types of solid cross section seal profiles can be used to generate effective static environmental sealing results in an application.
+Typical standard configurations include, but are not limited to solid O, D, U, P, rectangular, and square profiles.

-Solid round cross-section seals are typically termed O-Rings in the sealing industry.
-Use of a solid round cross-section is preferred in many applications because the seal can be deflected more easily under a given load versus a square or rectangular cross-section seal.
-The sealing return force is focused on the centerline of the cross-section, thereby generating an effective seal over a relatively small area.
-Solid O-, D-, square and rectangular profiles can also be produced to fit almost any groove cross-section, which makes seal design easier, and allows for field retrofit.
+Each cross section is ideal for various different applications.
+Solid round cross section seals, typically termed O-rings in the sealing industry, can be deflected more easily under a given load versus square or rectangular cross section seals.
+Seals with flat cross sections such as rectangular or square can provide maximum sealing surface area and design flexibility.

+Solid O, D, square and rectangular profiles can also be produced to fit almost any groove cross section, 10 making seal design easier and allowing for field retrofit.

-Hollow Cross-Section Profiles
+Hollow Cross Section Profiles

-Hollow seal profiles are typically used when sealing in applications that have one or more of the following characteristics:
+The hollow seal profiles are typically used when sealing in applications that have one or more of the following characteristics:

-- 1. Clearance gaps are present after assembly. - 2.
-The gland cross-section is more deep than narrow. - 3.
-Radial interference (squeeze) is needed to assist the end product assembly process. - 4.
-Low closure force is needed. - 5.
-Seal cross-section surface contact area maximization without overfill.
+- Clearance gaps are present after assembly. - The gland cross section is more deep than narrow. - Radial interference (squeeze) is needed to assist the end product assembly process. - Low closure force is needed. - Seal cross section surface contact area maximization without overfill.

-Hollow profiles, and fabricated environmental seals made from hollow profiles, allow the designer to select from a vast array of seal options with almost an infinite amount of dimensional combinations.
-Typical configurations include hollow O-, D-, P-, dart and square profiles.
-Product options, after establishing the proper cross-section, include coiling or spooling in long lengths, PSA (Pressure Sensitive Adhesive) along a flat surface, single splicing to create a continuous hollow ring, four corner splicing to create a "picture frame" configuration hollow seal, and venting of the spliced seal.
+Hollow profiles and fabricated environmental seals made from hollow profiles allow the designer to select from a vast array of seal options with almost an infinite amount of dimensional combinations.
+Typical configurations include hollow O, D, P, Omega, dart and square profiles.

+Product options, after establishing the proper cross section, include coiling or spooling in long lengths, PSA along a flat surface, splicing to create a continuous hollow ring, four-corner splicing to create a "picture frame" hollow seal and venting of the spliced seal.